 - Developmentally appropriate Curricula (Creative Curriculum, Second Step)

 - Children develop social/emotional, physical, cognitive, and language/literacy skills

 Each Head Start program must ensure that at least 10% of its enrollment opportunities is made available to children who have documented disabilities.

 Head Start offers:

-- Services, therapy and intervention needed to children with an Individual Education Plan (IEP).
+- Services, therapy, and intervention needed for children with an Individual Education Plan (IEP).

 Parent, Family, and Community Engagement